RhahiSpace/web-repl/content/fly/suborbital-sample-return.md

 | Core separation      | Separate nose cone and rocket at the apoapsis |
 | Parachute deployment | -                                             |

-Since this is a return mission, there is no range safety step and instead we separate the core and arm parachutes, so that the small mammals can return home safely.
+Since this is a return mission, there is no range safety step.
+Instead, the core is separated and the parachutes are armed, so that the small mammals can return home safely.

 ### Code